arfserra/ctb-tracker/PRD.md

   - Validate image size (<2 MB) and type (JPEG, PNG).

 ### Deliverables
-1. A JavaScript file (`addExercise.js`) for handling form submission and integrating with Supabase.
-2. An HTML template (`addExercise.html`) containing the form structure styled with Tailwind CSS.
+1. A Streamlit page (`add_exercise.py`) for adding exercises.
-3. Functionality to upload images to the storage bucket and link their URL to the exercise.
+2. Functionality to upload images to the storage bucket and link their URL to the exercise.
-4. Form validation for required fields and image constraints.
+3. Validation for required fields and image constraints.

 **Prompt for Copilot:**
-"Create an HTML form styled with Tailwind CSS for adding exercises.
-Use Vanilla JavaScript to handle form submissions, validate input fields, and save exercise data to the Supabase `exercises` table.
-Implement image uploads to the `exercise-images` bucket and store the URL in the database."
+"Create a Streamlit page to add exercises.
+Include text inputs for name and description, a dropdown for type, and a file uploader for images.
+Use Python to validate inputs and save the data to Supabase's `exercises` table.
+Upload images to the `exercise-images` bucket and store the URL."

 ---

 ## Feature: View Exercises

 ### Objective
-Enable users to view all created exercises in a clean and mobile-friendly interface.
+Enable users to view all created exercises in a simple interface.

 ### Requirements
 - **UI Elements:**
-  - A grid or list showing the exercise name, type, description, and image.
+  - A list or grid showing the exercise name, type, description, and image.

 - **Backend Integration:**
   - Fetch data from the `exercises` table in Supabase.

-- **UX Considerations:**
-  - Ensure responsiveness for mobile devices.

 ### Deliverables
-1. A JavaScript file (`viewExercises.js`) for fetching and displaying exercise data.
+1. A Streamlit page (`view_exercises.py`) for fetching and displaying exercise data.
-2. An HTML template (`viewExercises.html`) containing a grid layout styled with Tailwind CSS.
-3. Exercises displayed in a card format showing the name, type, description, and image.
+2. Exercises displayed in a card or table format showing the name, type, description, and image.

 **Prompt for Copilot:**
-"Create an HTML page styled with Tailwind CSS to display exercises in a responsive grid.
-Use Vanilla JavaScript to fetch exercise data from the Supabase `exercises` table and populate the grid dynamically with cards showing the exercise name, type, description, and image."
+"Create a Streamlit page to view exercises.
+Fetch data from the Supabase `exercises` table and display it in a table or card format with exercise name, type, description, and image."

 ---